Chives are a perennial plant, meaning they come back every year. Chives are attractive plants that have long green leaves that are hollow and tubular.

 5 Best Plants to Grow With Chives

-Gardeners prefer chives to grow near carrots because of their ability to repel insects, improve taste, and aid in the growth of carrots.
+Gardeners prefer chives to grow near carrots because of their ability to repel insects, enhance taste, and aid in the growth of carrots.

-Chives contain certain chemicals that help to ward off pests like aphids, which are known to feed on tomatoes.
-They are also helpful in the growth of tomatoes when planted together.
+Chives contain certain chemicals that help to prevent pests like aphids from damaging the tomato crops.
+They are also helpful in the growth of tomatoes when planted together because they attract beneficial pollinators.

-Lettuce and chives are considered to good companion plants.
-Gardeners plant chives between the rows of lettuce plants for repelling pests like aphids.
+Lettuce and chives are considered natural companion plants.
+Gardeners plant chives between the rows of lettuce plants to repel aphids.

-The oniony smell of chives help to ward off notorious pests like cucumber beetles.
+The oniony aroma of chives help to ward off notorious pests like cucumber beetles.
 These pests usually damage the leaves, flowers and fruits of the veggie.

-Cabbages and chives are great companion plants.
-Cabbage when grown near chives help to make it more savory.
+Chives and Cabbage are known to be good companion plants to grow when planted alongside each other.
+Cabbage when planted near chives help to make it more savory.

 How far apart should chives be planted?